o3de/o3de.org/content/docs/userguide/vegetation/grass-intro.md

 ---
-description: ' Add grass to your &ALY; level either with the quick drag method or the more accurate manual method. '
+description: ' Add grass to your Lumberyard level either with the quick drag method or the more accurate manual method. '
 title: Adding Grass
 ---